prantlf/mau-mau/README.md

     mau-mau --players=human,smart --language=de

-Lets 50 games be played with a smart and dummy player implementations and gather results for each player:
+Lets 50 games be played with a smart and poor player implementations and gather results for each player:

 ```bash